jaspector

 • 603-788-3391 (Land Use Coordinator) (phone)

-Typical inspection sequence: FHLS (Fire/Health/Life/Safety) initial inspection required after permitted work is complete.
+Typical sequence: FHLS (Fire/Health/Life/Safety) initial inspection required after permitted work is complete.
 Certificate of Occupancy required before occupying new or substantially altered structures.

 Any construction or demolition changing the property footprint; work costing $3,500 or more.

-1. Determine whether your project requires a Land Use Permit (replaced 'Building Permit' effective January 1, 2021).
+To apply for a building permit in Lancaster, NH, follow these steps: 1.
+Determine whether your project requires a Land Use Permit (replaced 'Building Permit' effective January 1, 2021).
 2. A permit is required for any construction or demolition that changes the property footprint, or for any work costing $3,500 or more.
 3. Download the Land Use Permit application form from the permits page (residential) or visit Town Hall (commercial).
 4. Complete the form: owner/contractor info, project description, property address/tax map/lot, estimated cost, square footage.
 5. Attach required supplemental approvals: driveway permit if new driveway is being created; NHDES shoreland permit if work is within 250 feet of a public water body; elevation certificate if project is in a mapped floodplain; state-approved septic design for new or altered private septic.
 6. Submit application with fee.
 Note: no refund if permit is denied.
 7. Permit must be posted on site.
 8. After permitted work is complete, schedule FHLS (Fire/Health/Life/Safety) initial inspection.
 9. Obtain Certificate of Occupancy before occupying a new or substantially altered structure.